-The judge will take into consideration the age of the victim, sex, and any pre-existing conditions that may have been affected by the accident.
+The judge will take into consideration the age of the victim, gender, and any pre-existing conditions that may have been affected by the accident.
 They will also bear in mind how long your injuries will affect your life, whether it becomes a permanent or temporary injury.

 Along with the physical condition, mental health issues or psychological trauma such as post traumatic stress disorder will also be assessed.

 In many cases, serious injuries result in scarring so a plastic surgeon expert may be required to determine whether any surgery or cosmetic intervention can reduce the appearance of the scarring.
 On these occasions, females often receive higher compensation amounts compared to men if scarring is permanent and is clearly visible on the face, legs, or arms.

 Compensation is usually awarded in two categories, general and special damages.
 This means you can claim for your injuries sustained in the accident as well as any costs you have incurred as a result of the accident, such as subsequent treatment and rehabilitation.